dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v10-info.md

 ## Migration

-v10 of @dnb/eufemia contains _braking changes_.
+v10 of @dnb/eufemia contains _breaking changes_.
 As a migration process, you can simply search and replace:

 ### StepIndicator